FayWandera/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 1 is a script that switches the current user to the user betty
+Task 0 is a script that switches the current user to the user betty

+Task 1 is a script that prints the effective username of the current user